Food is a basic human need. Restaurants transform this experience into an art. Informational technology builds elegant shortcuts to its fulfilment.

 - Keep it clean.
 Don’t mess with hungry users.
 Either you feed them or they’ll eat you for lunch.
 Simple is the new smart.

 - Learn from the best.
-The apps that have stood a test of time can teach you a lot about user preferences.
+The apps that have stood the test of time can teach you a lot about user preferences.
 Follow their model when you develop your own app.
 Think how you can enhance this UX further on.

 A restaurant-finder app like Zomato and Yelp